 The Belmont Stakes is the third and final race of the American Triple Crown.
 The Belmont Stakes is known as “the test of a champion” because it is the longest of the Triple Crown races at 12 furlongs (1.5 miles) and is the third race in a grueling 5 weeks of racing for the 3-year-old Thoroughbred horses.
 The Belmont Stakes race generates a ton of hype when there is the potential for a Triple Crown victory.
-There have now been two Triple Crown champions over the past five years with American Pharoah winning all three races in 2015 and Justify accomplishing the feat in 2018.
+There have now been two Triple Crown champions over the past six years with American Pharoah winning all three races in 2015 and Justify accomplishing the feat in 2018.
 Prior to American Pharoah’s win there hadn’t been a Triple Crown winner Affirmed in 1978, despite 13 opportunities in those 36 years.

 The Belmont Stakes race is held at Belmont Park in Elmont, New York in early June (three weeks after the Preakness Stakes).
 When there is the chance for the Triple Crown the Belmont Stakes rivals the Kentucky Derby in terms of viewership and betting handle.
 Proof of this is can be seen on Google Trends where ‘Belmont Stakes’ comes closer to matching the search volume of ‘Kentucky Derby’ in 2014, 2015 and 2018, but is dwarfed in all other years where there is no Triple Crown potential.